bhushan6/babylon-msdf-text/readme.md

 ## How to Create MSDF Assets

-Generate the required JSON and PNG files using the [online MSDF assets generator](https://msdf-bmfont.donmccurdy.com/):
+Generate the required JSON and PNG files using the online MSDF assets generator:

 1. Upload your `.ttf` font file.
 2. Specify the characters to include (e.g., letters, numbers, symbols, and space).
 3. Choose the texture size.
 4. Generate and download the MSDF assets.

-Pass these files to the `font` and `atlas` options in `createTextMesh`.
-The JSON should contain `chars`, `kernings`, and `common` properties as expected by the library.

 ## Contributing